 While the formula is simple, how to find required reserve ratio data in the real world involves two parts: finding the official reserve requirement set by the central bank and finding the data from a specific commercial bank’s reports.

 4.1.
-Step 1: Check Central Bank Regulations
+Step 1: Check Central Bank Official Sources (By Region)

 4.2.
 Step 2: Identify the Bank’s Required and Actual Reserves